Best productivity Chrome extensions for 2026: quick answer

 14. Calendly

-Calendly's Chrome extension lets you insert your scheduling link into any email or message with one click.
-It also overlays your availability when composing emails so you can suggest meeting times without switching to your calendar.
+Calendly's Chrome extension inserts your scheduling link into an email or message with one click.
+It can also show availability while you compose, so suggesting meeting times does not require a trip back to the calendar.

 Best for: Anyone who schedules meetings frequently.
 Price: Free / $10/month Standard.